 If the underlying repository, metadata, versioning, and search functions are not in good shape, AI will not solve those problems.
 Instead, it risks magnifying the inconsistency.

-What to do instead (OpenAI-focused)
+What to do instead

 Build the CLM foundation first

 AI can only amplify what is already in place.
 A central contract repository, reliable metadata, clear version control for templates, and effective search are the basics that make advanced tools useful.
 Without this foundation, the gains from AI will be limited.
+You cannot fix data quality downstream — read more in You Can't Fix Data Quality Downstream.

-Test on your own documents—not the vendor’s demo
+Test on your own documents

 A realistic pilot should include a small but representative set of your own contracts.
 A golden set of 20–50 documents that cover templates, third-party paper, and known edge cases works well.
 Keep the set blind until test day to avoid bias.
 Research such as ContractNLI shows just how hard it is to capture contractual nuance, which is why results from polished demo datasets rarely translate directly to real-world use.